jeremy-ellis-tech/Xamarin.Android.Skobbler/README.md

 ![Map Overlays](docs/Screenshots/MapOverlays.png)

 ## Contributing ##
-If you would like to add a feature or fix a known issue, please add any contributions to the `develop` branch and raise a pull request.
+If you would like to add a feature or fix a known issue, please add any contributions to a feature branch from `develop` and raise a pull request.

 ## License ##
 The Bindings, SDKTools and SDKDemo are provided under the MIT license.
 See LICENSE for details.